bstaruk/starbase/README.md

 ### build-time cleanup

-starbase is setup to clear all contents of `/dist` (where compiled assets are piped into) during each `yarn build`.
+starbase is setup to clear all contents of `/dist` (where compiled assets are piped into) during each `npm run build`.
 If you'd like to remove this part of the build process, perform the following steps:

 1. remove `CleanWebpackPlugin` from the plugins array in `/webpack/webpack.config.prod.js`
 2. remove `CleanWebpackPlugin` as a requirement at the top of `/webpack/webpack.config.prod.js`